ang-ferriz/Tableau_Public_Workshop/README.md

 - [Sets for Top N and Others](https://help.tableau.com/current/pro/desktop/en-us/sortgroup_sets_topn.htm)

-:rocket: :rocket: I encourage you keep practising, try to build the graphs for the other two pollutants (PM2,5 and PM10), add a text block to the dashboard or also try to build it for another case study to explore the dat:rocket:a and keep learning!! :rocket: :rocket:
+:fire: I encourage you keep practising, try to build the graphs for the other two pollutants (PM2,5 and PM10), add a text block to the dashboard or also try to build it for another case study to explore the data and :rocket::rocket: keep learning!! :rocket: :rocket:
 <p align="center"> <img src="https://github.com/ang-ferriz/Tableau_Public_Workshop/blob/main/goal_dashboard.png" width="800px" height="auto">